The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Thermosphere

 The upper limit is about 800 km.
-The temperature rises to altitudes of 200-300 km, where it reaches values of the order of 1500 K, after which it remains almost constant up to high altitudes.
-Under the influence of ultraviolet and x-ray solar radiation and cosmic radiation, air is ionized ("polar lights") - the main regions of the ionosphere lie inside the thermosphere.
+The temperature rises to altitudes of 200-300 km, where it reaches values of the order of 1500 K, after which it remains almost constant to high altitudes.
+Under the influence of ultraviolet and x-ray solar radiation and cosmic radiation, ionization of the air (“ auroras”) occurs - the main regions of the ionosphere lie inside the thermosphere.
 At altitudes above 300 km, atomic oxygen predominates.
 The upper limit of the thermosphere is largely determined by the current activity of the Sun.
 During periods of low activity - for example, in 2008-2009 - there is a noticeable decrease in the size of this layer.

 Thermopause

-The region of the atmosphere above the thermosphere.
-In this region, the absorption of solar radiation is insignificant and the temperature does not actually change with height.
+The region of the atmosphere adjacent to the thermosphere.
+In this region, the absorption of solar radiation is negligible and the temperature does not actually change with altitude.

 Exosphere (scattering sphere)

-Up to a height of 100 km, the atmosphere is a homogeneous, well-mixed mixture of gases.
-In higher layers, the distribution of gases in height depends on their molecular masses, the concentration of heavier gases decreases faster with distance from the Earth's surface.
+Up to an altitude of 100 km, the atmosphere is a homogeneous, well-mixed mixture of gases.
+In higher layers, the distribution of gases by height depends on their molecular weights; the concentration of heavier gases decreases faster with distance from the Earth's surface.
 Due to the decrease in gas density, the temperature drops from 0 °C in the stratosphere to −110 °C in the mesosphere.
-However, the kinetic energy of individual particles at altitudes of 200–250 km corresponds to a temperature of ~150 °C. Above 200 km, significant fluctuations in temperature and gas density are observed in time and space.
+However, the kinetic energy of individual particles at altitudes of 200-250 km corresponds to a temperature of ~150 °C. Above 200 km, significant fluctuations in temperature and gas density in time and space are observed.

-At an altitude of about 2000-3500 km, the exosphere gradually passes into the so-called near space vacuum, which is filled with highly rarefied particles of interplanetary gas, mainly hydrogen atoms.
-But this gas is only part of the interplanetary matter.
-The other part is composed of dust-like particles of cometary and meteoric origin.
-In addition to extremely rarefied dust-like particles, electromagnetic and corpuscular radiation of solar and galactic origin penetrates into this space.
+At an altitude of about 2000-3500 km, the exosphere gradually turns into the so-called near space vacuum, which is filled with highly rarefied particles of interplanetary gas, mainly hydrogen atoms.
+But this gas represents only part of the interplanetary matter.
+The other part consists of dust particles of cometary and meteoric origin.
+In addition to extremely rarefied dust particles, electromagnetic and corpuscular radiation of solar and galactic origin penetrates into this space.

-The troposphere accounts for about 80% of the mass of the atmosphere, the stratosphere accounts for about 20%; the mass of the mesosphere is no more than 0.3%, the thermosphere is less than 0.05% of the total mass of the atmosphere.
-Based on the electrical properties in the atmosphere, the neutrosphere and ionosphere are distinguished.
+The troposphere accounts for about 80% of the mass of the atmosphere, the stratosphere - about 20%; the mass of the mesosphere is no more than 0.3%, the thermosphere is less than 0.05% of the total mass of the atmosphere.
+Based on the electrical properties in the atmosphere, the neutronosphere and ionosphere are distinguished.
 It is currently believed that the atmosphere extends to an altitude of 2000-3000 km.

-Depending on the composition of the gas in the atmosphere, they emit homosphere And heterosphere. heterosphere- this is an area where gravity affects the separation of gases, since their mixing at such a height is negligible.
-Hence follows the variable composition of the heterosphere.
+Depending on the composition of the gas in the atmosphere, they emit homosphere And heterosphere.
+Heterosphere- This is the area where gravity affects the separation of gases, since their mixing at such an altitude is negligible.
+This implies a variable composition of the heterosphere.
 Below it lies a well-mixed, homogeneous part of the atmosphere, called the homosphere.
-The boundary between these layers is called turbopause, it lies at an altitude of about 120 km.
+The boundary between these layers is called the turbopause, it lies at an altitude of about 120 km.

 Physiological and other properties of the atmosphere

-Already at an altitude of 5 km above sea level, an untrained person develops oxygen starvation and, without adaptation, a person's performance is significantly reduced.
-This is where the physiological zone of the atmosphere ends.
-Human breathing becomes impossible at an altitude of 9 km, although up to about 115 km the atmosphere contains oxygen.
+Already at an altitude of 5 km above sea level, an untrained person begins to experience oxygen starvation and without adaptation, a person’s performance is significantly reduced.
+The physiological zone of the atmosphere ends here.
+Human breathing becomes impossible at an altitude of 9 km, although up to approximately 115 km the atmosphere contains oxygen.

-The atmosphere provides us with the oxygen we need to breathe.
-However, due to the drop in the total pressure of the atmosphere as you rise to a height, the partial pressure of oxygen also decreases accordingly.
+The atmosphere supplies us with the oxygen necessary for breathing.
+However, due to the drop in the total pressure of the atmosphere, as you rise to altitude, the partial pressure of oxygen decreases accordingly.

-At altitudes above 100 km, the atmosphere is also deprived of another remarkable property - the ability to absorb, conduct and transfer thermal energy by convection (i.e., by means of air mixing).
-This means that various elements of equipment, equipment of the orbital space station will not be able to be cooled from the outside in the way it is usually done on an airplane - with the help of air jets and air radiators.
-At such a height, as in space in general, the only way to transfer heat is thermal radiation.
+At altitudes above 100 km, the atmosphere is deprived of another remarkable property - the ability to absorb, conduct and transmit thermal energy by convection (i.e. by mixing air).
+This means that various elements of equipment on the orbital space station will not be able to be cooled from the outside in the same way as is usually done on an airplane - with the help of air jets and air radiators.
+At this altitude, as in space generally, the only way to transfer heat is thermal radiation.

-According to the most common theory, the Earth's atmosphere has been in three different compositions over time.
+According to the most common theory, the Earth's atmosphere has had three different compositions over time.
 Initially, it consisted of light gases (hydrogen and helium) captured from interplanetary space.
-This so-called primary atmosphere(about four billion years ago).
+This is the so-called primary atmosphere(about four billion years ago).
 At the next stage, active volcanic activity led to the saturation of the atmosphere with gases other than hydrogen (carbon dioxide, ammonia, water vapor).
-This is how secondary atmosphere(about three billion years before our days).
+This is how it was formed secondary atmosphere(about three billion years before the present day).
 This atmosphere was restorative.
-Further, the process of formation of the atmosphere was determined by the following factors:
+Further, the process of atmosphere formation was determined by the following factors:

 • leakage of light gases (hydrogen and helium) into interplanetary space;